GMC Acadia Review

 Other SUVs to Consider

-The 2014 GMC Acadia seats up to eight and comes standard with front-wheel drive.
-All-wheel drive is optional.
-A 3.6-liter V6 engine and six-speed automatic transmission are standard on all trims.
+The 2015 GMC Acadia seats up to eight and has standard front-wheel drive.
+All-wheel drive is available.
+A 3.6-liter V6 engine and six-speed automatic transmission are standard.
 The Acadia comes in five trims: SLE-1, SLE-2, SLT-1, SLT-2 and Denali.
-The Acadia received some updates last year, and this year, it gains new safety options such as lane departure warning, forward collision alert and blind spot warning systems.
-Aside from these updates, the Acadia hasn’t changed much since its 2007 debut.
-As a result, this review uses applicable research and reviews from 2007 through 2014.
+The Acadia is largely unchanged from last year, and hasn’t been fully redesigned since its debut for the 2007 model year.
+As a result, this overview uses applicable research and reviews from 2007 to 2015 model years.